 About the Movie/Synopsis

-I’m the mother of two beautiful girls.
+I’m the mother of three beautiful girls.
 What I want most is for my children to grow up happy, confident, and kind.
 Yet I often feel confused, frustrated, exhausted, and at a loss when dealing my children.
 I find myself saying things or using parenting strategies that seem to go against my personal code of conduct (blaming, guilt-tripping, screaming, threatening, etc.) The bookstore shelves are stacked with advice for parents, where do I start?

 As a filmmaker, the answer is straightforward (if not simple): I make a movie!

 In my early research into parenting, I was relieved to learn that parenting is, indeed, not instinctive.
 Instead, parenting is a skill that can be learned and developed.
 I started taking classes, seeing a counselor, and began to realize the benefits in my relationships with my children and husband.